 The Career Services and Synodical Placement Office assists students through the employment process as they complete their coursework.
-This offices helps with career development, resume building, interview skills, service-learning and internship opportunities, and the LCMS calling process.
-Students can access the Career Services and Synodical Placement Office via connectCUNE portal.
+This office helps with career development, resume building, interview skills, service-learning and internship opportunities, and the LCMS calling process.
+Students can access the Career Services and Synodical Placement Office via the portal (portal.cune.edu).